 Just below you will find an easy to read top 10 tool belts and pouches, that should make your choices, easier to understand.
 We have placed these products in a specific order.
 The order we have used is the highest buyer rated first.
 In other words we have placed the belts in order of what buyers judged their quality to be.

 We have also included average UK prices, but be aware that these are always subject to change.
 Always check on the exact date and time when you are making any purchase.
 The ratings we update on a regular weekly basis.

 You can click on each image to see a larger version.
-Please feel free to click on any of the images in that table, where you will see a larger version.
+Please feel free to click on any of the images in that table.

 Underneath the table, we have done a more specific and detailed review on each tool belt.

 Underneath, we have completed short and concise reviews, on these top 10 products.
 That way you can see at a glance, which one is the best choice for you.

 No 1 Choice - Stanley Leather Tool Belt Review

 - Made from heavy duty leather, and double stitched